Skip to Main Content

 Find, create and evaluate OER materials, available to legally and freely copy, such as ebooks, images, audio, video and software.
 Understand copyright and Creative Commons (CC) licences.

-The four different licence elements are:
+The 4 licence elements explained

-Attributing resources
+Attributing Creative Commons resources

 You must acknowledge the creator and include any copyright information when you use a resource.

-• Title of the work - link to the original source
+• T = Title of the work

 Example attribution